systeminit/si/app/docs/src/roadmap/index.md

 # Road map

-Updated August 27, 2025.
+Updated September 25, 2025.

 Want to influence the road map?
 [Learn more about how to work on System Initiative](../explanation/working-on-si.md).

 ## Provider Coverage (In-development)

 We are expanding our list of supported providers, starting with Azure and Google Cloud.
 These new providers will be available in Q4 2025.

 ## AI Authoring (In-development)

 We are adding the ability for our AI Agent to author schemas and functions.
 This will allow users to create their own customizations to schemas using natural language.
 This will be available in Q4 2025.

 ## Job-specific interface (Generally Available)